tsyesika/PyPump/docs/index.rst

 PyPump provides a simple, powerful and pythonic way of interfacing with `pump.io <http://pump.io>`_.
 The community for PyPump lives on IRC in the #pypump channel on `MegNet <http://megworld.co.uk/irc>`_.

-PyPump is under the `GPLv3 <https://www.gnu.org/licenses/gpl.html>`.
+PyPump is under the `GPLv3 <https://www.gnu.org/licenses/gpl.html>`_.
 You should probably look to see if/how this may impact you and your programs if you desire to use PyPump.

 Getting started
 ---------------
-If you're new to PyPump and feeling a bit overwhelmed the :ref:`tutorial <gettingstarted/tutorial>` is the best place to go.
+If you're new to PyPump and feeling a bit overwhelmed the :doc:`tutorial` is the best place to go.

 Contents